 - Cream whips best when beat with chilled beaters in a chilled bowl.
 I usually stick my bowl and beaters in the freezer for about 20 minutes before whipping the cream.

 What’s one of your family’s favorite birthday traditions?

-This recipe is shared at Allergy Free Wednesdays, Anti-Procrastination Tuesday, Awesome Life Friday, Brag About It, Do Tell Tuesday, Family Fun Friday, Fat Tuesday, Five Friday Finds, Foodie Friday, Fridays Unfolded, Frugal Crafty Home, Full Plate Thursday, Gluten Free Fridays, Gluten Free Wednesdays, Good Tips Tuesday, Let’s Get Real, Mama Moments Monday, Marvelous Monday, Merry Monday, Mostly Homemade Mondays, Mouthwatering Mondays, Natural Family Friday, Raising Homemakers, Real Food Fridays, Saturday Night Fever, Shine, Show Me Saturdays, Simple Saturdays, Simply Natural Saturdays, Tasty Tuesdays, Thank Goodness It’s Monday, Two Cup Tuesday.
+This recipe is shared at Allergy Free Wednesdays, Anti-Procrastination Tuesday, Awesome Life Friday, Brag About It, Do Tell Tuesday, Family Fun Friday, Fat Tuesday, Five Friday Finds, Foodie Friday, Fridays Unfolded, From the Archives, Frugal Crafty Home, Full Plate Thursday, Gluten Free Fridays, Gluten Free Wednesdays, Good Tips Tuesday, Let’s Get Real, Mama Moments Monday, Marvelous Monday, Merry Monday, Mostly Homemade Mondays, Mouthwatering Mondays, Natural Family Friday, Raising Homemakers, Real Food Fridays, Saturday Night Fever, Shine, Show Me Saturdays, Simple Saturdays, Simply Natural Saturdays, Tasty Tuesdays, Thank Goodness It’s Monday, Two Cup Tuesday.